da-tubi/pants-airflow/README.md

    + Because on Ubuntu 22.04, the default Python is Python 3.10.x
 3. No Python Virtual Environment needed

-You can install any version of Python via if `apt install` or `brew install` does not work:
+If `apt install` or `brew install` does not work, You can install any version of Python via:
 ```
 xmake l python.lua
 ```